Afrrcyn/compYear2/dansSwe/UI - Guidelines.md

 ##### Design Dialogs to Yield Closure
 After a series of actions, if a task is accomplished - tell the user!
 The user should not be questioning if the action they performed was actually done.
+(If a task is finished or the workflow is done, say it or give a notification)

 ##### Prevent Errors
+(Data checks and validation)
 Design the UI such that the user cannot make serious errors.. and should errors be made, simple and constructive instructions are provided for recovery.

 ##### Permit Easy Reversal of Actions
+(Universal)
 As much as possible actions should be reversible such that users are not scared to explore.